aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - Set Port set variables
 	- "ALLOW_ON_PREM_PORT" (22, 53, 123, 80, 443)
 	- "ALLOW_PORT" (80, 443)
-- Paste in the Suricata string from "firewall-suricata-rules.txt"
+- Paste in the Suricata string from "network/firewall-suricata-rules.txt"

 3. Add these rules to the firewall policy
 - VPC > Network Firewall > Firewall Policies > Create firewall policy